Is Lost Crypto a Capital Loss in the UK?

 In some circumstances - like with a rug pull - you'll still be in possession of your asset and therefore you these kinds of events would not be considered a capital loss.
 However, you can realize your loss by disposing of your tokens and create a capital loss to offset against your gains this way instead.
 There are a few ways you can do this including:

-- In the rare instance a blockchain is halted, you may be able to make a negligible value claim instead.
+In the rare instance that a blockchain is halted, you may be able to make a negligible value claim instead.

 Halted transactions and capital losses

 It's growly increasingly common in the latest bear market for crypto businesses to halt transactions abruptly and potentially permanently - as has been the case with Celsius, Voyager, and now FTX Group including FTX, BlockFi & Liquid Exchange.
 An estimated 80,000 UK investors have been impacted due to the collapse of FTX Group alone.

 In this instance, you would potentially be able to make a negligible value claim for a capital loss if the company goes into liquidation - but this takes time... and a lot of it.

 For example, the Mt.
 Gox proceedings began after the exchange collapsed overnight in 2014 - and investors are only just able to apply for potential refunds.

 Meanwhile, Celsius, Voyager, FTX, BlockFi & Liquid Exchange investors are unable to access their assets as the various companies go through bankruptcy proceedings.
 At this point in time, investors therefore cannot realise a capital loss and due to the potential for a refund, they're also unlikely to be able to make a negligible value claim in the meantime.

 Unfortunately in these instances, the best thing you can do is sit and wait out the proceedings.